 Personalized funeral and memorial services

 The experienced staff at Cresmount Funeral Home – Fennell Chapel offers compassionate care and dignified service that exceeds expectations.
 We know losing a loved one is hard, and we're here to guide you through planning a funeral or memorial every step of the way.
 We offer everything from a cremation with a traditional church funeral and cemetery services to a modern celebration of life with live music and a send-off that captures the personality of yourself or your loved one.
 From finding her favourite flowers to ordering fishing lures as mementos for his memorial, we handle every detail.
 The celebration of a lifetime begins here.
 But our caring service does not end after the funeral.
-Our full-time bereavement counsellor is available to everyone we serve at no additional cost, and we provide a 24-hour Compassion Helpline® for our customers as long as it's needed.
+We provide a 24-hour Compassion Helpline® for our customers as long as it's needed.
 Please contact us if you need help right away or want additional information about our funeral or cremation services.

 In 1954, Hamilton funeral director Murray Cooke saw a need for a funeral home on Hamilton Mountain.
 That's when he opened Cresmount Funeral Home along with an ambulance service.
 In 1974, Murray retired and sold his funeral home to William Markey.
 In 1976, a large chapel was added to the funeral home.
 When William died in 1978, his wife Mary and son Chris kept the funeral home going.
 Mary and Chris renovated in 1988, and we opened the Cresmount Family Centre in 1994 to hold post-funeral receptions.